Last updated

 1. Define your requirements

-As a design agency founder, it's crucial to identify the key features that will streamline your workflow and enhance client relationships.
-Look for a CRM that offers project management capabilities, client communication tools, and integration with design software.
-Features like customizable dashboards, task automation, and file sharing are also essential for keeping your design projects on track and ensuring seamless collaboration within your team.
+As a design agency founder managing 20-50 team members, it's crucial to identify the key features that will streamline your workflow and enhance client relationships across multiple departments.
+Look for a CRM that offers project management capabilities, client communication tools, and integration with design software that your entire team uses.
+Features like customizable dashboards, task automation, file sharing, and multi-user collaboration are essential for keeping your design projects on track and ensuring seamless collaboration within your growing agency.

 Key features of a CRM for design agencies

-• Social media integration: Seamlessly imports contacts and leads from LinkedIn, Sales Navigator, Instagram, X and more to leverage your networkwithin the CRM.
+• Social media integration: Seamlessly imports contacts and leads from LinkedIn, Sales Navigator, Instagram, X and more to leverage your network within the CRM across departments.

-• Analytics Provides essential data analysis and predictive insights for better planning.
+• Analytics Provides essential data analysis and predictive insights for better planning and resource allocation across your 20-50 person agency.

 2. Budget considerations

-Though an obvious one - it's worth making sure you balance cost with the return on investment.
-Consider the long-term benefits of improved client management, increased productivity, and enhanced project tracking.
-While some CRMs may have a higher upfront cost, they can ultimately save you time and money by reducing manual tasks and improving client satisfaction.
-Look for scalable solutions that can grow with your agency without breaking the bank.
+For agencies with 20-50 team members, it's worth making sure you balance cost with the return on investment across your entire organization.
+Consider the long-term benefits of improved client management, increased productivity, and enhanced project tracking when multiplied across your growing team.
+While some CRMs may have a higher upfront cost, they can ultimately save you significant time and money by reducing manual tasks and improving client satisfaction at scale.
+Look for scalable solutions that can grow with your agency from 20 to 50+ employees without breaking the bank or requiring complete system overhauls.

 3. Selection process

-Choosing the right CRM vendor involves thorough research and careful consideration.
-Start by reading reviews and testimonials from other design agencies to understand their experiences.
-Request demos or trial versions to get a hands-on feel of the CRM's user interface and features.
-Evaluate the vendor's customer support and training resources to ensure you have the help you need during implementation and beyond.
-Prioritize vendors with a strong track record in serving design agencies.
+Choosing the right CRM vendor for your mid-sized agency involves thorough research and careful consideration of multi-user functionality.
+Start by reading reviews and testimonials from other design agencies with similar team sizes to understand their experiences with scaling.
+Request demos or trial versions to get a hands-on feel of the CRM's user interface and features across different user roles in your organization.
+Evaluate the vendor's customer support and training resources to ensure you have the help you need during implementation and beyond for your 20-50 person team.
+Prioritize vendors with a strong track record in serving growing design agencies.

 4. Get a demo

-Once you've shortlisted potential CRM platforms, it's time to trial and compare them.
-Use the trial period to test how well the CRM integrates with your existing tools and processes.
-Pay attention to user-friendliness, customization options, and reporting capabilities.
-Gather feedback from your team to ensure the CRM meets everyone's needs.
+Once you've shortlisted potential CRM platforms, it's time to trial and compare them with multiple team members from different departments.
+Use the trial period to test how well the CRM integrates with your existing tools and processes across your 20-50 person agency.
+Pay attention to user-friendliness, customization options, and reporting capabilities that work for both individual contributors and management.
+Gather feedback from your team leads to ensure the CRM meets everyone's needs across creative, account management, and leadership roles.
 Finally, compare pricing plans and contract terms to make an informed decision that aligns with your agency's goals and budget.
-Start by getting a demo of folk to see if it's the right fit for your team.
+Start by getting a demo of folk to see if it's the right fit for your growing team.

 3 tips for implementing a CRM